 Here you can search alphabetically for a drug name to see Cigna coverage position.View Documents

 We routinely review our coverage positions and reimbursement and administrative polices for potential updates.
 Review a summary of upcoming policy changes.View Documents

 Here you can search alphabetically by a drug that is a part of the Cigna National Formulary.
 Note - Multiple coverage policies may apply based on the customer's benefit plan (for example: prior authorization, step therapy, quantity limitations).View Documents

 In certain markets, Cigna may use vendor guidelines to support utilization management activities of specific services, including chiropractic care, physical and occupational therapy and advanced radiology services.
-In these situations, delegated vendor guidelines may be used to support medical necessity and other coverage determinations.
+In these situations, vendor guidelines may be used to support medical necessity and other coverage determinations.

 - eviCore Guidelines

 - ASH - American Specialty Health (Therapy & Related Services)